DaProphet76/Rift-Breakers-Codex/world_bible/society/eight_great_families.md

+---
-# The Eight Great Families
+name: The Eight Great Families

-Civilization is structured around eight ancestral families.
+type: faction
+status: active
+---

+## Overview
+Eight ancestral families form the foundation of civilization.

-## Seven High Families
+## High Families
-- Valenor — Law
-- Kethryn — Military
-- Aurel — Commerce and rule
-- Solmyr — Knowledge
-- Dravain — Infrastructure
-- Elyndor — Culture
-- Marric — Civic doctrine
+Seven families compete for rulership.
+House Aurel dominates.

-## The Lesser Family
+## Lesser Family
-Believed to be one family with twelve branches.

-They do not share the same root seed.
+One family with twelve branches, believed to share a single lineage.
+They do not.

+## Social Status
-Slavery is abolished.
-Disdain is not.
+Slavery abolished.
+Discrimination remains.